cobeylab/covid_IL/README.md

 1. Lifting shelter in place on May 1, 2020 ("lifted")
 2. The absence of shelter in place ("never")

+### Caveats

+Our modeling process is ongoing, and we will continue to review new data and analyses as they become available in order to refine assumptions about the underlying process and the observed data.
+We will also continue to try different modeling approaches with different assumptions, to see how different assumptions affect conclusions.
+And we will continue to engage in a dialogue with other scientists and modelers, and learn from what they are doing.

+Here, we highlight some assumptions of our model.
+* We assume that forward transmission ends with hospitalization.
+* We do not model importation of cases beyond the start of simulations (March 1).
+* The geographic regions of Illinois are independent (i.e., transmission does not occur between regions).
+* Interventions occur immediately at a fixed intensity.
+* Many parameters in our model are fixed based on existing literature (see [Parameters](./Parameters)).

 ### References
 1. King AA, Nguyen D and Ionides EL (2015) Statistical inference for partially observed Markov processes via the R package pomp. arXiv preprint arXiv:1509.00503.